Lucy Letby: Initial investigations

-In June 2015, four collapses (Note: Collapse refers to a life-threatening condition where the infant is in severe cardiorespiratory distress, such that resuscitation with intermittent positive pressure ventilation is required.) occurred in the same neonatology unit of Countess of Chester Hospital, three leading to infant deaths.
-The unit typically saw only two or three deaths a year.
-Eirian Powell, the unit manager, and Stephen Brearey conducted an informal review, and reported the incidents to the committee of the NHS Foundation Trust responsible for addressing serious incidents.
-Upon review, the committee classed the deaths as medication errors.
-Brearey observed that Letby had been on shift for all of the incidents, but considered it an unsurprising coincidence; there was only one other qualified junior nurse in the unit, and Letby often worked extra shifts to cover for staffing shortages.
-He stated, "Nobody had any concerns about her practice."
-In 2023, reports from The Guardian and The Times stated he was suspicious of Letby beginning in 2015 and accused the hospital of negligence for ignoring his concerns.
+Concerns about an increase in infant collapses (Note: Collapse refers to a life-threatening condition where the infant is in severe cardiorespiratory distress, such that resuscitation with intermittent positive pressure ventilation is required.) and deaths in the neonatal unit at the Countess of Chester Hospital first arose in June 2015, when four collapses occurred, three of them fatal.
+The unit normally recorded two or three deaths a year.
+The unit manager, Eirian Powell, and unit lead clinician Brearey carried out an informal review and reported the incidents to the trust's serious‑incident committee, which classified the deaths as medication errors.
+Brearey noted that Letby had been on duty for each incident but regarded this as an unsurprising coincidence, given staffing levels.
+He later told the statutory inquiry that no concerns had been raised about her practice at the time.
+Subsequent reporting in 2023 indicated that he had developed suspicions earlier and believed the trust failed to act on them.